 Buying in anticipation of a breakout has an edge.
 If you see the price bouncing at the resistance, and the MACD bars are small, take the trade.

-Small MACD bars signifies that the price is not yet stretched out.
+Small MACD bars signify that something did not yet stretch the price out.
 Also, it means that there is room for the upside.

-However, if the bars are huge, the price may be stretched out, and it can pull back again.
+However, if the bars are huge, the price may be at the extreme, and it can pull back again.

 I just spilled out my secret in using the MACD indicator.

-Later on, I will share with you the secrets of MACD, and you will be amazed how we can use it in trading breakouts.
+Later on, I will share with you the secrets of MACD, and it will amaze you how we can use it in trading breakouts.

 When to exit?

-I set the stop loss below the flag.
+I set the stop loss below the flag or lower trend line of the consolidation pattern.
 If the price hit it, I immediately sell.

 You should always follow your plan, or you are to lose a lot of money.